 May be challenging to train

 More Dog Breeds and Further Research

-If you like the Yakutian Laika, you might also like these breeds:
+If you love the Yakutian Laika, you might also like these similar breeds: